omnia-network/ic-websocket-cdk-rs/README.md

 ### Testing

 There are two types of tests available:
-- **Unit tests**: tests for CDK functions, written in Rust.
+- **Unit tests**: tests for CDK functions, written in Rust and available in the [unit_tests.rs](./src/ic-websocket-cdk/src/tests/unit_tests.rs) file.
-- **Integration tests**: for these tests a local IC replica is set up and the CDK is deployed to a [test canister](./tests/src/lib.rs).
-Tests are written in Node.js and are available in the [tests](./tests/integration/) folder.
+- **Integration tests**: for these tests the CDK is deployed to a [test canister](./src/test_canister/).
+These tests are written in Rust and use [PocketIC](https://github.com/dfinity/pocketic) under the hood.
+They are available in the [integration_tests](./src/ic-websocket-cdk/src/tests/integration_tests/) folder.

-There's a script that runs all the tests together, taking care of setting up the replica and deploying the canister.
+There's a script that runs all the tests together, taking care of setting up the environment (Linux only!) and deploying the canister.
 To run the script, execute the following command:

 ```bash
 ./scripts/test_canister.sh
 ```

+> If you're on **macOS**, you have to manually download the PocketIC binary ([guide](https://github.com/dfinity/pocketic#download)) and place it in the [bin](./bin/) folder.

 ## License